Last updated on September 22nd, 2022 at 05:55 pm

 To be more specific, let’s look at a list of things that meet the marketing automation definition from a great reputable company like Wolfpack Advising.

 This is marketing to current contacts or prospects through email.
 You may have heard phrases like drip campaigns, automated email sequences, newsletter blasts, etc. These are all tied back in one way or another to email marketing.
-Please take a look at our guide for the best practices for email marketing and the best email acquisition strategies.
+Take a look at our guide for the best practices for email marketing and the best email acquisition strategies.

 For example, say that you have a newsletter blast planned to promote an upcoming webinar, but you know that it will be geared towards people not currently working with you.
 It would be wise to create a segment of your database so that only the contacts who aren’t working with you get the email.
 In this way, you are targeting the right audience with the right content.

 Retention is reaching out to current customers who already know the brand.
 This is key in marketing as you want repeat customers.
 They will drive your sales and also spread the word to others about why your brand is great.
 Plus, it’s cheaper to keep current customers than it is to acquire new ones.

 Capturing interest in a product or service and then developing a sales pipeline.

 Managing your brand’s exposure across different areas such as social media, websites, email, word of mouth, or mobile apps.
 Gone are the days of only television and print ads.
 Nowadays, 69% of the time users are on digital media on their mobile devices!